well-typed/hs-bindgen/manual/LowLevel/ParsingSelectingAndProgramSlicing.md

 Also the `hs-bindgen` library and the Template Haskell interface allow direct specification of the parse predicate using the data type `ParsePredicate`.

 > [!NOTE]
+> Parse predicates do not apply to all declarations.
+In particular, `hs-bindgen`
+> always parses declaration required for scoping; these are, for example, type
+> definitions.

+> [!NOTE]
 > Note that parse predicates match against header _paths_, and not just header